-In 2017 all CCMs submitted aggregate catch data by the WCPFC deadline.
+In general, all CCMs submit aggregate catch data by the WCPFC deadline.
 Some of these data sets are higher quality than others.
 Catches of tuna are measured and monitored well enough for stock assessment and the harvest strategy.
 Although monitoring of catches in some areas is far from perfect, these do not pose an unacceptable risk to the harvest strategy.
 There are a number of ongoing initiatives to strengthen data collection of member states.
 Overall, this meets SG80.